UBrau/SPARpipe/README.md

 A pipeline to extract results from raw SPAR-seq data.

+This collection of scripts serves to help you get from raw sequencing output to tables with effect size per treatment.

 Few bells and whistles, and still under development.
 Comes strictly 'as-is' - use at your own risk.

 Reference